My Dinner with Denis Johnson

 Rick Bass Cooks Dinner for His Neighbor and Talks About Writing

 I had not expected one of the most reclusive of my influences to be the most welcoming.
 But perhaps because we have been such close neighbors for decades without bumping into each other, with just one long mountain range separating his valley from mine, Denis Johnson agreed to a visit.
-I would go to cook
+I would go to cook for Denis and his wife, Cindy, with the fiction writer Molly Antopol, a mutual fan of Denis’s work whom I’d met at Stanford, where she was teaching, and who was mere months away from the publication of her debut, a remarkable collection of stories called The UnAmericans that would go on to be long-listed for the National Book Award.

 “We’ll put the big pots on,” Denis wrote back to my proposition.
 “We’ll cook with the big spoons.”
 And the closer we got to the visit, the more excited Denis became about the meal.
-He called one day to say he’d already thought of what my first sentence should be: “When I arrived,” he dictated, “the Johnsons were naked.”

 A high mountain wall, sharp and thin as a machete, separates the green forested bowl of Denis’s valley from mine.
 Bears cross back and forth over this mountain, as do moose, even the enigmatic and exceptionally rare woodland caribou, looking like a reindeer in a children’s Christmas story.
 No direct roads conjoin the two kingdoms.
 It is a sign of strength, I believe, that in these isolated valleys nature is free to go about its changes in the manner and at the pace it sees fit.
 Fires, blizzards, floods, and the four seasons, again and again.
 There just aren’t a lot of people to muck things up.